D4wnstar/aetherwisp/Statistics/Distributions/Concrete/Gaussian distribution.md

 A **standard normal distribution** is defined as a normal distribution with $\mu=0$ and $\sigma=1$, which looks like
 $$N(x;0,1)=\frac{1}{\sqrt{ 2\pi }}e^{-x^{2}/2}$$
 ### Moments
-The central and algebraic [[moment-generating function]] for the Gaussian are
+The central and algebraic [[Moment-generating function]] for the Gaussian are
 $$M_{X}(t)=E[e^{t(X-\mu)}]=e^{\sigma ^{2}t^{2}/2},\qquad M_{X}^{*}(t)=e^{t\mu}M_{X}(t)=e^{t\mu+t^{2}\sigma ^{2}/2}$$
 For a standard normal distribution, they simplify to
 $$M_{X}(t)=e^{t^{2}/2},\qquad M_{X}^{*}(t)=e^{t+t^{2}/2}$$